-The qualifications to teach English in a public school in China, Korea, Taiwan and Japan are often similar to teaching in a private school in Asia.
+The qualifications to teach English in a public school in China, Korea, Taiwan and Japan are often similar to teaching in a private language school or academy in Asia.
 However, there are some differences and each country has different requirements.
 In many cases you will be teaching with a co-teacher.

-To teach in a public school in Taiwan you need to be a certified teacher in your home country.
+The requirements to teach English in a public school in Taiwan you need to be a certified teacher in your home country.
 That is not to be confused with a TEFL/TESOL certificate.

 You may also enjoy reading this post about public school and hagwon differences.

 Teaching English in a public school in Japan

 The qualifications to teach in a public school and in a private school (eikaiwa) are usually the same.
 A popular program provided by the government is the JET program.
 The JET program places foreign teachers (ALT's) throughout the country in public schools.
 Interac is a private company in Japan that does something similar.

 Read more on teaching as an ALT teacher in Korea and Japan.

 Teaching English in China in a public school

 The qualifications to teach in a public school in China are generally the same as in a private school.
 Some private companies in China will place teachers in public schools to teach.
 In some cases one does not need to have a degree to do so if hired through a private company.